vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 ## Perpetuals

-- All order types should be placeable and act in the same way on a perpetual market as on an expiring future market.
+- All order types should be able to be placed and act in the same way on a perpetual market as on an expiring future market.
 Specifically this includes:
   - Limit orders (<a name="0014-ORDT-120" href="#0014-ORDT-120">0014-ORDT-120</a>)
   - Market orders (<a name="0014-ORDT-121" href="#0014-ORDT-121">0014-ORDT-121</a>)
   - Icebergs (<a name="0014-ORDT-122" href="#0014-ORDT-122">0014-ORDT-122</a>)